Milkshake!

-Milkshake! (stylised as milkshake!) is a British children's television programming block on Channel 5 and is currently aimed at children aged 3–7.
+Milkshake! (stylised as milkshake!) is a British children's television programming block on Channel 5.
+Originally launched in 1997, it is currently aimed at children aged 2 to 7 and typically broadcasts from early morning till late morning.

+The block features a mix of original UK series and imported shows, primarily from Australia, Canada, and the United States.
+Over the years, Milkshake! has included popular programmes such as Peppa Pig, Thomas & Friends, and Fireman Sam.

+It has been produced by various entities, including Channel 5 and, formerly, the BBC and Fremantle.
+The block continues to be a key part of Channel 5’s children’s programming.

 History

-The block debuted on Channel 5's first full day on air, at 7.30am on 31 March 1997 and is broadcast on weekdays from 06:00 to 09:15 and weekends from 06:00 to 10:00.
+The block debuted on Channel 5 on 31st March 1997 and is currently broadcast on weekdays from 05:40 to 09:15 and weekends from 5:40am to 9:55am (9:50am on Sundays).
 The block has a number of presenters and features a range of children's programming.

-Programmes for older children also aired from 1997–2002 and again from 2007–2016 on spin-off block Shake!, which, in its time, ran on weekends after Milkshake!.
+Programmes for older children also aired from 1997 to 2002 and again from 2007 to 2016 on spin-off block Shake!, which, in its time, ran on weekends after Milkshake!.

-Following Viacom's acquisition of Channel 5 in 2014 the block began airing Nick Jr programmes including Paw Patrol, Blaze and the Monster Machines and Shimmer and Shine.
+Following Viacom's acquisition of Channel 5 in 2014 the block began airing Nick Jr. programmes including Paw Patrol, Blaze and the Monster Machines, Shimmer and Shine.

 On 6 July 2017, Channel 5 announced a rebranding of Milkshake! that launched on 24 July, including updated branding, a new studio, and the launch of a YouTube channel that would feature digital content related to the block.